-- Children's Museum – Using an interactive concept, this museum focuses on art, culture and science in early childhood development.
+- Children's Museum – This interactive museum focuses on art, culture and science to inspire kids.
 Develop your child's love of science in Zoon Zone.
 Foster your budding artist’s creativity in the "no wrong way" art center.
-Exercise the body and the mind at New Balance Climb.
-Or go sailing without ever setting foot in the water at Boats Afloat.
+Exercise the body and the mind at New Balance Climb and go sailing on Boats Afloat.

-- Freedom Trail – Step back in time when you traverse the Freedom Trail.
-The 2.5-mile path begins at the Boston Common and ends at the Bunker Hill Monument.
-Find out who said, "Taxation without representation is tyranny."
-Decide on whether you want to take a group, private or self-guided tour.
+- Freedom Trail – Step back in time as you walk the Freedom Trail.
+The 2.5-mile path begins at Boston Common and ends at the Bunker Hill Monument, following Boston’s legendary historic sites.
+Group, private or self-guided tours are available.

-- John F. Kennedy Museum and Library – No visit to Boston would be complete without a stop dedicated to our 35th president.
-The I.M.
+- John F. Kennedy Museum and Library – Dedicated to our 35th president, the I.M.
 Pei-designed building contains an extensive collection of Kennedy memorabilia.
 Scan the timeline of JFK’s presidency.
-Hear the president’s own voice as he recollects his childhood, Naval years and his decision to enter into politics.
-And reflect on your visit in the park, landscaped using Cape Cod styling.
+Hear the president’s voice as he recollects his childhood, naval years and decision to enter politics.
+Reflect on your visit in the park, landscaped using Cape Cod styling.

-- Museum of Science – Over 550 hands-on exhibits are featured here.
-This museum seeks to advance technology and science as well as support those individuals interested in pursuing both fields.
-View CAT scan images of a 2500-year-old mummy.
-Learn more about one of the world’s greatest scientists – Leonardo da Vinci.
-Build your own robot.
-Study the weather and much more.
+- Museum of Science – Seeking to advance technology and science, the museum features 550 hands-on exhibits.
+View CAT scan images of a 2,500-year-old mummy.
+Learn about one of the world’s greatest scientists – Leonardo da Vinci.
+Build your own robot and study the weather.

-- Paul Revere House – Mr. Revere holds an esteemed role in the American Revolution.
-He was dispatched to warn Samuel Adams and John Hancock that the British were on their way to arrest them.
-Retrace his route; though you will want to drive it rather than ride a horse.
-Then take a peek into each room of this house, built in 1680.
+- Paul Revere House – Revere holds an esteemed role in the American Revolution.
+He was dispatched to warn Samuel Adams and John Hancock that the British were coming.
+Retrace his route along Freedom Trail and take a peek into each room of this historic house, built in 1680.

 - Salem Witch Museum – It all started with a doctor's diagnosis of a young girl.
 Unable to pinpoint her illness, he proclaimed her possessed by the devil.
 The result of his diagnosis in 1692 ultimately led to the hanging deaths of 19 men and women.
 Hear how events transpired and take a tour of witchcraft through the ages.